fbbdev/fbbdev.github.io/_writings/GS4invariants.md

 |**Language:**| English                                                                                  |
 |**Pages:**   | 62                                                                                       |

-These are unpublished notes providing extended draft material for a forthcoming shorter and updated paper.
+These pre-print (unpublished) notes providing extended draft material for a forthcoming shorter and updated paper.
+The [talk I gave at LC2023 in Milan](LC2023) is also based upon these notes.

 ## Abstract